junxit/us-congress-bills-113/bill.md

 > - **(a)** *In general* From the amount reserved under section 5202(b)(2), the Secretary shall—
 >   - **(1)** use not less than 75 percent of such funds to award grants in accordance with subsection (b); and
 >   - **(2)** use not more than 25 percent of such funds to—
->     - **(A)** disseminate technical assistance to State entities in awarding subgrants under section 5203, and eligible entities and States receiving grants under section 5204;
+>     - **(A)** provide technical assistance to State entities in awarding subgrants under section 5203, and eligible entities and States receiving grants under section 5204;
 >     - **(B)** disseminate best practices; and
 >     - **(C)** evaluate the impact of the charter school program, including the impact on student achievement, carried out under this subpart.
 > - **(b)** *Grants*